 Instead, it’s a trip down memory lane to look at two of Volkswagen’s finest machines, two individual chassis that hold the relatively unique distinction of contributing to FIA world championship wins in two different motorsport disciplines.

-Volkswagen rejoined the World Rally Championship in 2013 after a 23-year absence, with a program led by technical director Willy Rampf – who had previously held the same position at the Sauber Formula 1 team for 10 years – and WRC project manager François-Xavier ‘FX’ Demaison, who had previous experience at Peugeot, Subaru, Citroën, and Petter Solberg’s privateer WRC team.
+Volkswagen rejoined the World Rally Championship in 2013 after a 23-year absence, with a program led by technical director Willy Rampf – who had previously held the same position at the Sauber Formula 1 team for 10 years – and WRC project manager François-Xavier ‘FX’ Demaison, who had previous experience at Peugeot, Subaru, Citroën, and Petter Solberg’s privateer WRC team and will now join Jost Capito in Formula One with the Williams team this year.

 While the technical team was mightily impressive, Volkswagen did not, unlike contemporaries Citroën and M-Sport Ford, have any recent WRC experience to draw on when designing its Polo R WRC car.
 It did however have recent experience from the Dakar Rally, where it enjoyed three straight wins from 2009-2011.
 The rally raid experience proved to be a valuable starting point.